Visit: Michigan Lottery

 To download the Michigan Lottery Android app, we recommend using the link directly on their website in the mobile app section.
 This falls within the purview of the Google Play store’s anti-gambling app policy, so downloading directly is the only option.

-However, you can simply visit the Michigan Lottery website directly from your mobile device’s web browser.
+You can also simply visit the Michigan Lottery website directly from your mobile device’s web browser.
 Just like the desktop version, you can create an account, buy tickets, and redeem winnings as long as you have a network connection.

 Here’s a step-by-step guide on joining the Michigan Lottery online: